awsdocs/amazon-elasticache-docs/doc_source/memcache/cluster-create-determine-requirements.md

 ## Scaling Requirements<a name="cluster-create-determine-requirements-scaling"></a>

 All clusters can be scaled up by creating a new cluster with the new, larger node type\.
-When scaling up a Memcached cluster the new cluster will start out empty\.
+When you scale up a Memcached cluster\. the new cluster starts out empty\.

 Amazon ElastiCache for Memcached clusters can be scaled out or in\.
 To scale a Memcached cluster out or in you merely add or remove nodes from the cluster\.
 If you have enabled Automatic Discovery and your application is connecting to the cluster’s configuration endpoint, you do not need to make any changes in your application when you add or remove nodes\.